cosmos/sdk-tutorials/academy/ibc/what-is-ibc.md

 </ExpansionPanel>

-The most straightforward way to use IBC is to build a chain with the Cosmos SDK, which already includes the IBC module - as you can see when taking a look at the [IBC-Go repository](https://github.com/cosmos/ibc-go).
+The most straightforward way to use IBC is to build a chain with the Cosmos SDK, which already includes the IBC module - as you can see when examining the [IBC-Go repository](https://github.com/cosmos/ibc-go).
 The IBC module supports an out-of-the-box Tendermint light client.
-Other implementations are possible but may require further development of the necessary components, you can take a look at the [IBC website](https://ibcprotocol.org/implementations) to see which implementations are available in production or are being developed.
+Other implementations are possible but may require further development of the necessary components; go to the [IBC website](https://ibcprotocol.org/implementations) to see which implementations are available in production or are being developed.

 ## Next up

 On your way to becoming a Cosmos SDK developer expert in IBC?
-In the next section, you can dive even deeper into IBC and discover information on how to develop with IBC.
+In the next section, you can dive even deeper and discover information on how to develop with IBC.